 The Travel Clinic and what it offers

 Please arrange to attend an appointment with our Nurse as soon as possible and at least 7 weeks before departure.
-Please ask for a travel form at reception.
+Please ask for a travel risk assessment form at reception.
 We will require details of the town, country, type of accommodation and proposed dates of travel to assess the risk factors.
 The most efficient way of returning this form is through Ask My GP where by you send the completed form to the Practice as an electronic attachment and the Nursing staff will answer online.

 For private prescription vaccines or if there are 6 weeks or less before your departure then we cannot support your requests at Polden Medical Practice and you need to use the services of the local MASTA travel clinics listed here.